stripe/stripe-connect-rocketrides/README.md

-# Rocket Rides: Stripe Connect Demo
+# Rocket Rides: Stripe Connect demo

-Rocket Rides is a sample on-demand platform that offers passengers rides with pilots, built on top of [Stripe Connect](https://stripe.com/connect) and the [Stripe iOS SDK](https://stripe.com/docs/mobile/ios).
+Rocket Rides is a sample on-demand platform that offers passengers rides with pilots, built on top of [Stripe Connect](https://stripe.com/connect), [Connect Express](https://stripe.com/connect/express), and the [Stripe iOS SDK](https://stripe.com/docs/mobile/ios).

 **You can try the web app live on [rocketrides.io](https://rocketrides.io).**